Windows 🟢 Beginner

 Adding Accounts Manually:

 If you can’t use a QR code, you can add accounts manually.
 In the Authenticator app, after tapping the “+” icon, choose the account type and then select the option to enter the code manually.
-You will need to type in a secret key that the service you are securing provides.
+You’ll need to type in a secret key that the service you’re securing gives you.

 Practical Tip: Keep your recovery codes in a safe place.
 If you ever lose your phone or the Authenticator app, these codes are your only way to get back into your accounts.